VanL/psf-bylaws/bylaws.md

 **Section 5.5.2 Term Limits for Directors.**
 No director shall serve more than six consecutive years.
-If a director has served for six years, that director shall become eligible again serve on the Board of Directors when the directors are seated following the election of the at-large directors in the following calendar year.
+If a director has served for six years, that director shall again become eligible to serve on the Board of Directors when the directors are seated following the election of the at-large directors in the following calendar year.
 This limit shall take effect upon the next election of non-term-limited